 - Traffic volume and sources.
 Try SimilarWeb which provides free website traffic analytics.

 In summary, competitor analysis allows you to effectively enter a growing competitive market.
 It helps you learn about others but also identifies areas where your brand can improve.
 Hence, include competitive analysis in your market analysis and overall marketing plan.
 This will demonstrate that you’re aware of the competition and familiar with the marketplace.
-Moreover, that you have plans to compete at the same level as established brands.
+Moreover, you have plans to compete at the same level as established brands.

 Finally, consider scheduling a competitive analysis for your law firm on a regular basis.
 That way you can clearly understand your competition and evaluate your own market position.
 In addition, you can exploit their weaknesses to your competitive advantage.
 Ultimately, you will be able to improve your own marketing efforts.